browserengineering/book/book/visual-effects.md

         sdl2.SDL_UpdateWindowSurface(self.sdl_window)
 ```

+So that's that: we're now creating a window and copying pixels to it.
+But if you run your browser now, you'll find that it exits
+immediately.

-Next, SDL doesn't have a `mainloop` or `bind` method; we have to
+That's because SDL doesn't have a `mainloop` or `bind` method; we have
-implement it ourselves:
+to implement it ourselves:

 ``` {.python}
 if __name__ == "__main__":